mounan/apps-quick-start/README.md

   </picture>
 </p>

-# Getting Started with Crowdin Apps
+# Lyre-AI with Crowdin Apps

 Join the growing localization management platform!
 Build apps for all the teams already using Crowdin or Crowdin Enterprise to customize and extend localization experience.
 By creating Crowdin apps, developers can integrate existing services with Crowdin, add new features, upload and manage content.